fastlane-queue/fastlane/README.md

 $ fastlane api -vvv -c my.conf
 ```

-In order to ensure that the API is up and running, open in your browser `http://localhost:10000/healthcheck` and `http://localhost:10000/status`.
+In order to ensure that the API is working as expected, open in your browser `http://localhost:10000/healthcheck` and `http://localhost:10000/status`.
 The first ensures that the API has access to mongo and redis.
 The second that the docker farm as well as the queues are working properly.

 ### Running the Workers